Best Essential Oil Diffusers: Reviews & What I Use

 What we use: Several different types of ultrasonic diffusers and I’ve found that some work better than others.
 These were our favorites:

-• The Noor Litemist Aromatherapy Diffuser – This simple cone-shape design diffuses for several hours and has an option to turn the light on or off for night time use.
+• The Noor Litemist Aromatherapy Diffuser – This simple cone-shaped design diffuses for several hours and has an option to turn the light on or off for nighttime use.
 (Just please don’t use any LED color-changing lights at night… here’s why!)

-• The Allay Litemist Diffuser – Very similar and slightly cheaper than the Noor Litemist, but it doesn’t seem to have a way to turn off the light which makes it unusable at night (for us).
+• The Allay Litemist Diffuser – Very similar and slightly cheaper than the Noor Litemist.
+It doesn’t seem to have a way to turn off the light which makes it unusable at night (for us).

-• Car Diffuser – I’ve tried smaller models but got tired of repeatedly filling their tiny water reservoirs!
+• Portable Car Diffuser – I’ve tried smaller models but got tired of repeatedly filling their tiny water reservoirs!
 This one does take up a cupholder but I like the intermittent/constant control and the sleek design.
+It also comes with Plant Therapy’s Travel Essential Oil Blend, has a USB charger, and can run off of battery power.

 Other Ways to Freshen Indoor Air

-Essential oils are a great way to freshen indoor air with natural scents but they are definitely not the only way!
+Essential oils are a great way to freshen indoor air with natural scents but they’re definitely not the only way!
 We keep our indoor air clean naturally with:

-Bottom Line: Choosing an Aroma Essential Oil Diffuser
+Bottom Line: Choosing The Best Essential Oil Diffuser

-Essential oils may seem like mix-and-match perfumes, but in reality they are powerful essences from plants with medicinal effects.
-I think using a diffuser is a great step, but urge everyone to do their homework.
-If you have a family, make sure to diffuse only kid-safe essential oil blends and take breaks by buying a model with controlled mist settings.
+Essential oils may seem like mix-and-match perfumes, but in reality, they are powerful essences from plants with medicinal effects.
+Using a diffuser is a great step, but everyone should do their homework.
+If you have a family, make sure to diffuse only kid-safe essential oil blends and take breaks by using a model with intermittent mist settings.

 This article was medically reviewed by Madiha Saeed, MD, a board certified family physician.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.